2024 Cryptocurrency Adoption and Sentiment Report

 By Tom Blackstone Crypto Expert Tom Blackstone, Cryptocurrency Expert

 Cryptocurrency markets enjoyed a healthy recovery in 2023 following a tumultuous 2022 bear market that left several cryptocurrency companies insolvent.
 The recent rally in crypto prices aligns with the multi-year economic cycle centered around Bitcoin’s supply halving.
-The fourth halving is coming up in April 2024.
+The fourth halving is coming up in April 2024 and so far the price has been relatively stable compared to the past.

 Meanwhile, a streak of blockchain industry wins against U.S. regulators in court and growing anticipation that the Securities Exchange Commission (SEC) will approve a Bitcoin ETF early in 2024 have delivered eye-popping returns for many cryptos since October.

 Security.org analysts conducted their annual cryptocurrency study for the 4th year as the crypto market recovered.
-This year’s research includes insights from over 1,500 Americans and gauges consumer sentiment and key factors in cryptocurrency adoption (read our previous reports for 2023, 2022, and 2021).
+This year’s research includes insights from over 1,500 Americans and gauges consumer sentiment and key factors in cryptocurrency adoption.

 Key Findings